Competitively orientable complete multipartite graphs: Proofs

 \begin{proof} Suppose that there exists a vertex $v_1$ of indegree at most $1$ in $V_{t_1}$ for some $t_1 \in \{1,\ldots,k\}$.
 Let $D_1=D-v_1$.
-Then $C(D_1)$ is complete by Lemma~\ref{lem:deleting-vertex-complete}.
+Then $D_1$ is competitive by Proposition~\ref{prop:char-competi-digraph}(1).
 By Corollary~\ref{cor:no-biparte-complete}, $D_1$ is not a bipartite tournament.
 Suppose that there exists a vertex $v_{2}$ of indegree at most $1$ in $V_{t_2}$ for some $t_2 \in \{1,\ldots,k\}$ in $D_1$.
 Let $D_2=D_1-v_{2}$.
-Therefore $C(D_2)$ is complete by Lemma~\ref{lem:deleting-vertex-complete} and so, by Corollary~\ref{cor:no-biparte-complete}, $D_2$ is not a bipartite tournament.
+Therefore $D_2$ is competitive by Proposition~\ref{prop:char-competi-digraph}(1) and so, by Corollary~\ref{cor:no-biparte-complete}, $D_2$ is not a bipartite tournament.
 We keep repeating this process.
-Since $D$ has a finite number of vertices, this process terminates to produce digraphs $D_1, D_2, \ldots, D_l$ the competition graph of each of which is complete and none of which is a bipartite tournament.
-Since $C(D_l)$ is complete, the number of partite sets in $D_l$ is at least $3$.
+Since $D$ has a finite number of vertices, this process terminates to produce digraphs $D_1, D_2, \ldots, D_l$ each of which is competitive and none of which is a bipartite tournament.
+Since $D_l$ is competitive, the number of partite sets in $D_l$ is at least $3$.
 The fact that the process ended with $D_l$ implies that each vertex in $D_l$ has indegree at least $2$.
 As some of partite sets of $D_l$ are proper subsets of corresponding partite sets of $D$, we need to add vertices to obtain a desired $k$-partite tournament.
 Let $X$ be the partite set of $D_{l-1}$ to which $v_l$ belongs.
 Then $X \subseteq V_{t_l}$.
-In the following, we construct a multipartite tournament $D^*_{l-1}$ from $D_l$ such that $V(D_{l-1})=V(D^*_{l-1})$, $D_{l-1}$ and $D^*_{l-1}$ have the identical partite sets, and $C(D^*_{l-1})$ is complete.
+In the following, we construct a multipartite tournament $D^*_{l-1}$ from $D_l$ such that $V(D_{l-1})=V(D^*_{l-1})$, $D_{l-1}$ and $D^*_{l-1}$ have the identical partite sets, and $D^*_{l-1}$ is competitive.
 We consider two cases for $X$.

 {\it Case 1}. $X=\{v_l\}$.
 We take a vertex $v'$ in $D_l$.
 Then $v'$ has indegree at least $2$.
 Now we add $v_l$ to $D_l$ so that $\{v_l\}$ is a partite set of $D^*_{l-1}$, $v_l$ takes the out-neighbors and the in-neighbors of $v'$ as its out-neighbors and in-neighbors, respectively, and the remaining out-neighbors and in-neighbors of $v_l$ are arbitrarily taken.
 Then the indegree of $v_l$ in $D^*_{l-1}$ is at least $2$.
 Moreover,